 This wasn’t the first time Jonathan’s impulsiveness had gotten him into a sticky situation.
 He didn’t know what he would have done if Connor had been alive when he’d stormed into the room.
 He hadn’t thought that far ahead.

-He felt sick to his stomach as he thought of how it would look when Connor’s body was found, even if he managed to flee the room unseen.
-As he’d pointed out, he’d made no secret of the fact that he was looking for Connor.
+He felt sick to his stomach as he thought of what they would assume when Connor’s body was found.
+Even if he managed to flee the room unseen, as he’d pointed out, he’d made no secret of the fact that he was looking for Connor.
 Lucy Marshall had likely seen him heading upstairs in pursuit of Connor.
 As soon as the police questioned her, they’d learn Jonathan’s name.

 He looked at the body on the floor.
-He needed to get rid of it.
-That was the only answer he could think of.
+He must get rid of it; that was the only answer he could think of.
 It would be heavy, difficult to move on his own.
 Managing to get the body into the airship would require the ship to pull up so close to the window that it would be scraping the side of the house.
 As Mr. Monday had pointed out, that would be sure to draw attention.
 Which was exactly the sort of thing he needed to avoid.

 He cursed Monday for leaving him here to deal with this on his own.
-There were no good options, but he had little choice but to deal with Monday’s mess.
+There were no good options; he had little choice but to deal with Monday’s mess.

-He was beginning to think that things couldn’t possibly get any worse, when a knock came at the door.
+He was beginning to believe that things couldn’t possibly get any worse when a knock came at the door.

 “Lord Connor?” said a voice from outside.